bokanyibalazs7/usql/Examples/DataFormats/Microsoft.Analytics.Samples.Formats/readme.md

        [sitelinks]
 FROM @RawData;
 ````

-For working with the compressed colums, please refer to the next section.
+For working with the compressed columns, please refer to the next section.

+### Multiline-JSON extractor configuration options

+All the configuration options of JsonExtractor are available.
+The multiline-specific options are as follows:

+- line delimiting string and its encoding.
+- instead of the overall number of documents to parse, one can specify the number documents per line.

 ## Using the JSON UDF's with compressed columns

 You can pass a `byte[]` typed column with compressed JSON fragment in it to JsonTuple.
 First, it decompresses the fragment in-memory, then works as usual, queries the JSON via path expressions.